What's your Chinese horoscope? We've got you covered! Here, you'll find free daily horoscopes for all Chinese zodiac signs.

 In order, the Chinese zodiac signs are: Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Goat, Monkey, Rooster, Dog, and Pig.
 Similar to Western astrology, each zodiac sign animal is defined by certain characteristics.
 For example, Snake energy is known to be sensual and intelligent while Horse energy is easygoing and honest.

 In Chinese astrology, each year is defined by two ongoing cycles: 1) the elemental cycle: Wood, Fire, Earth, Metal, and Water (called “ten heavenly stems”), and 2) the 12 zodiac signs in their respective yin or yang influences.
-For example, the year 2021’s elemental cycle is Yin Metal.
-In the zodiac cycle, it is the year of the Ox.
-So, 2021 is: Yin Metal Ox.
+For example, the year 2022’s elemental cycle is Water.
+In the zodiac cycle, it is the year of the Tiger.
+So, 2022 is: Water Tiger.

 Another difference between Western and Chinese astrology is that the zodiac sign cycle is founded on Chinese New Year—which begins its calendar based on the moon’s cycles.
 So, the start of the Chinese calendar year varies; it ranges from late January to early February.